-Recent samples taken by Silver Spruce and Croesus received no sample preparation before shipment.
+Recent samples taken by Silver Spruce received no sample preparation before shipment.
 Assay certificates are available for samples from both companies.
 Silver Spruce's samples were processed and analyzed by ALS Minerals in Vancouver B.C., for multi-element analyses (ME-MS61 4-acid digestion, IPC-MS analysis), Au fire assay (Au-AA23 30-g fire assay with AA finish; Au-GRA21 30-g fire assay with gravimetric finish), and ore-grade analyses for Cu, Pb, Zn, and Ag as necessary.
-Croesus's samples were processed and analyzed by ALS Minerals in Tucson, Arizona and Reno, Nevada for multi-element analyses (ME-MS41 aqua regia digestion, IPC-MS analysis), Au fire assay with AA finish), and ore-grade analyses for Cu, Pb, Zn, and Ag as necessary.
-ALS's available internal QAQC certificates for these analyses indicate acceptable results.
+ALS's available internal QAQC certificates for these analyses indicated acceptable results..

-ALS Minerals is a widely used commercial minerals industry laboratory independent of Croesus and Silver Spruce.
+ALS Minerals is a widely used commercial minerals industry laboratory independent of Croesus (and therefore Arizona Metals) and Silver Spruce.
 All of the ALS Minerals facilities used for Croesus and Silver Spruce analyses are accredited by the Standards Council of Canada and are ISO 17025-2005 certified.
 The author of the Kay Mine Technical Report is of the opinion that sample preparation, security, and analysis for these samples are adequate for the purposes of the Kay Mine Technical Report.